The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Proof of Technical Results from

-Our proof of Theorem~\ref{thm:not_improveable} is split into several steps.
+There are two technical results in \S\ref{sec:characterization:reverse}: Lemma~\ref{lem:S_hat_for_S_tilde} and Theorem~\ref{thm:not_improveable}.
+Lemma~\ref{lem:S_hat_for_S_tilde} follows immediately from the definition of the collection of assortments $\widehat{S}$ from \S\ref{sec:characterization}, and so the proof of Lemma~\ref{lem:S_hat_for_S_tilde} is omitted.
+The remainder of this appendix thus contains the proof of Theorem~\ref{thm:not_improveable}, which is split into several steps.
 We will begin by choosing any arbitrary $\bar{S} \in \widehat{\mathcal{S}}$ and, for that assortment, we will define a particular realization of the historical data $v \equiv (v_{m,i}: m \in \mathcal{M}, i \in S_m)$.
 We will then prove in Lemma~\ref{lem:singleton} in Appendix~\ref{appx:not_improveable:singleton} for that realization of the historical data that the corresponding set of feasible solutions for the linear optimization problem~\eqref{prob:robust_simplified} is a singleton.
 By showing that the realization of the historical data generates a unique feasible solution for the linear optimization problem~\eqref{prob:robust_simplified}, we conclude in Appendix~\ref{appx:not_improveable:finale} by showing that $\bar{S}$ is the unique optimal solution of the robust optimization problem~\eqref{prob:robust}.